wolfaholic/single-page-applications/ReadMe.md

 - [ ] Turn form element sections into nested routes
 - [ ] Create a `cart` page with additional form options like: delivery or pickup, the option to add utensils and straws, add a tip, etc.
 - [ ] Test more of the application with Cypress
 - [ ] Add functionality to your order button that it leads to a Congrats!
-Pizza is on it's way! page **and** returns a database record of the whole order
+Tacos are on their way! page **and** returns a database record of the whole order

 **"Tacos are on their Way" Wireframe:**